14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 The current use of VR seems to be primarly for gaming and visual experiences.
 It also works great in combination with 360° video as it allows users to naturally look around as they are at the spot.

 [Oculus Rift](https://www.oculus.com/en-us/rift/), [HTC Vive](https://www.htcvive.com) and [Playstation VR](https://www.playstation.com/en-au/explore/playstation-vr/) will soon be shipped.
 These options are going to be quite expensive at the start, Oculus Rift has an $599 price tag as an example, including accessories.
-Bets are on that hard-core gamers will mainly be ready to pay in the early days of VR.
+Bets are on that hard-core gamers will be ready to pay in the early days of VR.

 {% include post-image.html alt="CCP is the first company to ship a fully featured game on the Oculus Rift, it's called Valkyrie and it happens in space." src="/images/blog/sxsw/cpp-valkyrie-16_9.jpg" margin="both" ratio="16_9" caption=true %}